The Way Forward: Emerging Strategies for Crime Victims of Color #1

 Panelists:

-Zoe Flowers leads the National Resource Centers Work to promote healing services for survivors from historically marginalized communities.
-She is a seasoned domestic violence advocate, author and filmmaker.
-Her poetry and essays can be found in Stand Our Ground; Poems for Trayvon Martin and Marissa Alexander, Dear Sister: Letters from Survivors of Sexual Assault and the upcoming anthology, Love WITH Accountability: Digging Up the Roots of Child Sexual Abuse.
+Zoë Flowers is author, content creator and writer with the Huffington Post.
+Her poetry and essays can be found in Stand Our Ground; Poems for Trayvon Martin and Marissa Alexander, Dear Sister: Letters from Survivors of Sexual Assault and the new anthology, Love WITH Accountability: Digging Up the Roots of Child Sexual Abuse.
 Her articles and interviews can be found on The Grio, Bloom Magazine, and several online journals.

 Registration is closed.